auth0/docs/articles/tokens/id-token.md

 ---
-description: How to obtain, use and renew an id_token.
+description: How to obtain, use, and renew an ID Token.
 toc: true
 ---
 # ID Token